 - IsSearchable: Whether or not the user can search for items before making a selection.

-Power Apps Combo box example
+Power Apps Combo Box Example

 Here’s an example of how to create a Power Apps Combo box control.
 Let’s manually add some items to make a combo box control.
 We will use the above combo box control to add some items without using a data source.